That's fine. To get a feel for it you could visit a high traffic area/crossroads, ideally near to a cell phone mast, and spend a minute or two

 - Water.

-- Metal meshes (the mesh needs to be fine, like you would find on a microwave oven door)
+- Metal meshes (the mesh needs to be fine, like you would find on a microwave oven door).
+This is probably the hardest to find.

 - Keeping moving